|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Both Delaney or White remain officially listed as Missing In Action (MIA).
 One of them likely went down with the Avenger and the other bailed out but his parachute failed to open and fell to his death.

-Bush landed safely into the sea and successfully deployed his life raft.
-Overhead, friendly fighters circled him to provide air cover.
-Four hours later, lifeguard submarine, USS Finback (SS-230).
-During remainder of the month, he was aboard Finback while it continued its mission and continued to rescue other pilots.
+Sole survivor Bush was spotted by friendly fighters that circled him to provide air cover.
+Four hours later, USS Finback (SS-230) on lifeguard duty arrived and crew members including Torpedoman First Class Donnet Kohler helped him aboard in documented by an 8mm movie camera.
+For the remainder of the month, Bush was a passenger aboard the submarine while it continued to patrol and serve on lifeguard duty to rescue other pilots.
 For his actions, Bush later earned the Distinguished Flying Cross (DFC) for this mission.

 Delaney and White were officially declared dead on September 3, 1945 and remain listed as Missing In Action (MIA) to this day.
 Both earned the Purple Heart, posthumously.
 Both are memorialized at the National Memorial Cemetery of the Pacific (Punchbowl) on the the courts of the missing.
 White on court 2.
 Delaney on court 5.